Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 A series of rounds makes up the championship, with each round consisting of two race and, as of 2019, a ten-lap ‘Superpole’ race.
 The results of the races are combined at the end of the series to determine the winners of the driver’s championship, and the manufacturer’s championship.

 The bikes are tuned versions of motorcycles available to the public, different from the MotoGP which uses purpose-built machines.
 While the MotoGP is alike to Formula One, the Superbike World Championship is more akin to sports car racing.

-The 2019 season runs from February 23-October 26.
-This season is the first season to introduce the third ten-lap sprint race to each round.
+The 2019 season ran from February 23-October 26.
+It was the first season to introduce the third ten-lap sprint race to each round.